alemassimo/Arduino_UWP_PinsMapping/README.md

   --- Proj under development ---
 Arduino Uwp library for pins mapping, based on Windows Remote Arduino Library (https://github.com/ms-iot/remote-wiring).

-This library simplifies the use of the Windows Remote Arduino Library .
+This library simplifies the use of the Windows Remote Arduino Library, useful in the context of iot project.

 The application domain is based on two classes : AModule and APin